Sustainable tourism: Comparison with conventional tourism and mass tourism

 According to the UNWTO, "Tourism comprises the activities of persons traveling to and staying in places outside their usual environment for not more than one consecutive year for leisure, business and other purposes."
 Global economists forecast continuing international tourism growth, the amount depending on the location.
 As one of the world's largest and fastest-growing industries, this continuous growth will place great stress on remaining biologically diverse habitats and Indigenous cultures.
+By educating tourists, indigenous communities can foster a newfound appreciation toward their "country's natural, cultural, or historical uniqueness" (Cohan, 1978).
+Overall, tourists are motivated to learn more, and in return, this can 'help to shape the self-image of the natives" (Cohan, 1978).
+Meaning, the natives that live on these indigenous lands can better understand their own history while simultaneously educating foreigners.
+The comparison between tourism in remote locations versus tourism in more developed areas raises a few key differences.
+Conventional tourism that takes place in more established locations often has thorough infrastructure to accommodate the needs of tourists, whereas remote locations most likely would not have upscale infrastructure.
+For example, "new airstrips and hotels" are being constructed at an ever-growing rate.
+Therefore, in an effort to compare and bring mass tourism to the remotest islands, remote regions will accommodate and meet the needs of guests by developing these facilities.
+However, it is important to note that changes to the environment may occur for a variety of reasons.
+For instance, drastic changes may be made because of evolving generational differences and changing socio-political structures.
 Mass tourism is the organized movement of large numbers of tourists to popular destinations such as theme parks, national parks, beaches or cruise ships.
 Mass tourism uses standardized packaged leisure products and experiences packaged to accommodate large number of tourists at the same time.